 We are looking for graduate students and research assistants with research experience in synthetic chemistry and molecular pharmaceutics for cancer diagnosis and therapy.

-PhD students are encouraged to apply through the Hong Kong PhD Fellowship Scheme, Department of Biomedical Sciences PhD programme or the Interdisciplinary Programme in Veterinary Science (in collaboration with Cornell University).
+PhD students are encouraged to apply through the Hong Kong PhD Fellowship Scheme, Department of Biomedical Sciences PhD programme or the Interdisciplinary Programme in Veterinary Medicine (in collaboration with Cornell University).

 Interested candidates should send a full resume and copies of academic credentials to Dr. Lo directly (firstname.lastname@example.org).